© Unofficial Royalty 2024

 Full name: Franz de Paula Maria Karl August

 In 1914, Franz met Elisabeth von Gutmann, the widow of the Hungarian Baron Géza Erős of Bethlenfalva.
-The couple wanted to marry in 1919 but Franz’s brother Johann II, Prince of Liechtenstein refused to give his consent to the marriage because of Elsa’s lower social status and Jewish background, although she had converted to Catholicism before her first marriage.
+The couple wanted to marry in 1919 but Franz’s brother Johann II, Prince of Liechtenstein refused to consent to the marriage because of Elsa’s lower social status and Jewish background, although she had converted to Catholicism before her first marriage.
 Elsa and Franz secretly married in 1919, and that same year, Pope Benedict XV received the couple at the Vatican.
 Johann II died in 1929, and as he was unmarried with no children, his only brother succeeded to the throne as Franz I, Prince of Liechtenstein.
 Now that Franz was the Sovereign Prince, he could officially marry Elsa.
 Their marriage was childless and upon Franz’s death, he was succeeded by his great-nephew, Franz Josef II, Prince of Liechtenstein.

 Unofficial Royalty: Prince Franz I of Liechtenstein